 In the past, business owners often had to hurry to get their products to market in order to claim trademark protection, since the USPTO required the mark to be in use to qualify.
 If another business were to sell a product even just a day or two ahead of your business, it would have beat you to market and would hold the rights to trademark protection.

 However, the USPTO now allows business owners to file an application for intent to use.
 If this application is approved, you will hold the same trademark protections as long as you submit proof of actual use of services or goods that display the mark.

 If you need help with why you should register a trademark, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.